 - Obtaining immediate control of your property and assets of worth.

-The Officer Receiver (or a member of their staff) will normally interview you by phone.
-You will usually be required to attend an interview in person at the Officer Receiver’s office in the case where:
+The Official Receiver (or a member of their staff) will normally interview you by phone.
+You will usually be required to attend an interview in person at the Official Receiver’s office in the case where:

 - You have been made bankrupt before.